-Professor Zamora joined the Law Center faculty in 1978, and served as the Law Center's Dean from 1995 to 2000.
+He also served as the Law Center's dean from 1995 to 2000.
 He earned a B.A. degree from Stanford University in 1966 and a law degree from the University of California at Berkeley (Boalt Hall) in 1972, where he graduated first in his class and served as Chief Articles Editor of the California Law Review.
-At the Law Center, Professor Zamora directs the Center for U.S. and Mexican Law, and also serves as Director of the North American Consortium on Legal Education.
-Prior to joining the faculty of the University of Houston Law Center in 1978, he practiced international law in Washington, D.C., first as an associate in the law firm of Clearly, Gottlieb, Steen and Hamilton, and then as an attorney with The World Bank.
-He has been a Senior Fulbright Lecturer in Mexico, and has been a visiting professor at Yale Law School and Fordham Law School.
-An expert on NAFTA, in 1996, Zamora served as a member of a dispute resolution panel that decided the first government-to-government dispute under NAFTA (U.S. v.
+At the Law Center, Professor Zamora directed the Center for U.S. and Mexican Law, and also served as director of the North American Consortium on Legal Education.
+Prior to joining the Law Center faculty, he practiced international law in Washington, D.C., first as an associate in the law firm of Clearly, Gottlieb, Steen and Hamilton, and then as an attorney with The World Bank.
+He had been a Senior Fulbright Lecturer in Mexico, and a visiting professor at Yale Law School and Fordham Law School.
+An expert on NAFTA, Zamora served in 1996 as a member of a dispute resolution panel that decided the first government-to-government dispute under NAFTA (U.S. v.
 Canada -- Dairy, Poultry and Eggs from the United States).

-Professor Zamora is a member of the American Law Institute, of the American Society of International Law, and of the American Society of Comparative Law.
+Professor Zamora was a member of the American Law Institute, the American Society of International Law, and the American Society of Comparative Law.
 In 2006, he received the highest distinction awarded by the Mexican government to a foreign national, the Order of the Aztec Eagle, in recognition of his work in promoting U.S. - Mexican understanding.
-He is the lead author of the book Mexican Law, published in 2004 by Oxford University Press, and has authored numerous articles and book chapters on international economic law, international banking law, international trade law (NAFTA), international monetary law, and Mexican law.
-Professor Zamora's areas of expertise include contracts, international trade law, conflicts of law, Mexican Law, and NAFTA.
+He was the lead author of the book “Mexican Law,” published in 2004 by Oxford University Press, and authored numerous articles and book chapters on international economic law, international banking law, international trade law (NAFTA), international monetary law, and Mexican law.
+Professor Zamora's areas of expertise included contracts, international trade law, conflicts of law, Mexican Law, and NAFTA.